What Causes Allergies in the House?

 In a previous blog, I looked more closely at the effects of chemicals such as chlorine on allergies, such as eczema.
 As I mentioned at the start, what causes allergies in the house can be a variety of triggers, and actually dietary factors play a role in certain allergies too.
 Your health practitioner can help you with this.

-Next week on the blog I’ll take a deeper dive into house dust mites and how you can banish these from your home with simple habits.
-To know when it’s live on the site sign up for my newsletter below!
-Plus, if you feel that your home or workplace could be affecting your wellbeing, or would like to discuss this topic in more detail, feel free to book a free 20-minute consultation with me.
+If you feel that your home or workplace could be affecting your wellbeing, or would like to discuss this topic in more detail, feel free to book a 30-minute Mini Consult with me.

 Want to reduce your exposure to EMFs in the home?
 Follow this quick guide to WiFi radiation protection and take action today!
 Start reading